Ir3nicuz/EgsEcfEditorApp/Readme.md

 The tool parses the `.ecf` file content line by line and seperates the line content item by item according to the definition and chronologic.
 A fault can depending on its severity lead to a whole bunch of follower errors.
 This is the reason of solving errors from top to bottom.

 For the content recognition and operation three groups of errors are possible.

+--- The error state is inherited structure upwards.
+A error of a sub element invalidates its containing element upto the root element.
+So pay attention to any error listed in the error report view and take care of it if you need the corresponding elements in the final `.ecf` file.

 ### Fatal Error
 This errors occur during the parsing of the content at the loading of the `.ecf` file.
 The corresponding line in the file violates the syntax in a manner which makes it impossible to attach this data to the managed structure within the tool.
 Such an error must be corrected in the original file if the data is needed.